snhackspace/snhack.github.com/INSTALL.md

 rake generate   # Generates posts and pages into the public directory
 ```

-If you receive an error "You have already activated ..., but your Gemfile requires ...",
+If you receive an error *"You have already activated ..., but your Gemfile requires ..."*,
 then prefix the command with `bundle exec`.

 If you have any other problems, see the [octopress documentation] for more info on